 Modifications are needed in the BH thermal feedback subgrid model in order to make it effective.
-One amendment is to not allow the gas heated by BH thermal feedback to form stars, to ensure the negative nature of AGN feedback.
+One amendment is to not allow the thermally heated gas to form stars, to ensure the negative nature of AGN feedback.
 In subgrid models this amount to imposing an upper temperature threshold for SF, such that only gas at lower temperatures form stars (e.g., Vogelsberger et al. 2013).
+An alternative method for BH thermal energy distribution is described in appendix A4 of Ragone-Figueroa et al. (2013).
+The efficient implementation of thermal SNe feedback in galaxy simulations is a related issue; Dalla Vecchia & Schaye (2012) prescribed a scheme where the gas is heated to a minimum heating temperature and shows strong feedback effects.